sukumar38140/Veterans-India-Ai-Chatbot/backup_veterans_india_20250902_211637/README_veterans_india.md

 ---

+## 🤝 Contributing

+We welcome contributions from the veterans community and supporters.
+Please feel free to:
+- Report issues
+- Suggest improvements
+- Submit pull requests

+---

-## 🤝 Community & Support
+## 📞 Support

 For support and inquiries, please contact:
 **Veterans India Team**

 ---

 **© 2025 Veterans India Team.
 Developed with ❤️ for Indian Veterans.**

-# Veterans-India-Ai-Chatbot